PiSchool/started-mentorme/README.md

 ![MentorMe logo](web/img/screen_1.png "MentorMe logo")

-### Startup Classifier (Research)
+### Startup Classifier
-The folder *classifier* contains juppyter notebook files about the startup classifier research done during the program.
-Consult the report for more information.
+The folder *classifier* contains a new *README.md* file with the information about running and using the classifier.

 # Author